maddymakesgames/MinecraftDungeonsModTool/README.md

 ### Todo list
-- [ ] Add support for operating on individual modules
+- [ ] Add support for chosing what modules to run instead of just running create mod
 - [ ] Add support for assets with different names than the destination
 - [ ] Fix up cooking and asset importing to make them os independent
 - [ ] Implement better error messages for checking assets.json